 The Gregg-Graniteville Library of the University of South Carolina Aiken strives to provide the academic community with the information required for intellectual, professional, and personal development.
 The Library also strives to serve as an information resource for the University’s geographical service area.

-The University of South Carolina-Aiken Library had its beginning in Banksia, an historic mansion in downtown Aiken which was the original home of USCA.
+The University of South Carolina-Aiken Library had its beginning in Banksia, a historic mansion in downtown Aiken which was the original home of USCA.
 The Library’s 1,196 square feet of space at that time was scattered among the main stack area, a lounge area, a work area, a “closed” stack area and a second-floor area for back issues of periodicals.

 In 1972, the Library was moved to the present campus site and into 6,800 square feet of space on the second floor of the Administration Building - the single facility on the new campus.
 Gifts from the Gregg-Graniteville and Swint Foundations provided funds to build a separate library building which was appropriately named the Gregg-Graniteville Library.
 The new building was completed in 1975.